deepthi0697/Dashboard/README.md

   </a>
 </p>

-> Dashboard is a project to get comfortable with routing
+> Dashboard is a project which was done to get comfortable with routing.
+It has users, their post and comments on the posts.

 ## Install